Narven/rustwannabe/src/005-variables.md

 ## Destructuring

-Using `let` we can destructure from the right size and initilize multiple variables at once on the left side:
+Using `let` we can destructure from the right size and initialise multiple variables at once on the left side:

 ```rust
 fn main() {